aaronmams/jekyll-now/_posts/2017-05-12-A voting model for UCSC Soccer.md

 ![second plot](/images/threetypemodel_2.png)

+It is worth noting that, in this case I fixed the ratio of hard yes voters to hard no voters at 4:1 because I didn't think it was feasible to consider scenarios where the number of hard yes voters would exceed 10 times the number of student athletes.
+Since there are around 300 NCAA athletes on campus any population for Type A over 3,000 I consider pretty suspect.

 ## Follow up 1: The 5-Type Model

 An extension of the 3-type model is a 5-type model with the following types: